Ruben2776/PicView/.github/README.md

 * Preview between 27 different image filters that will be applied when copying image or setting it as wallpaper/lockscreen image or saving file locally
 * Image Galleries
 * Sort files by: `name`, `file size`, `date created`, `last accessed`, `latest edit`, `file extension` and `randomized`
-* hover buttons and the colored window border can be toggled on/off in the settings window.
+* hover buttons can be toggled on/off in the settings window.
 * Basic editing: rotate, flip, crop, change file type
 * Drag & drop/paste from clipholder support for files, folders, URLs and archives
 * Scroll function (built with manga/comics in mind)